 Tre Cime di Lavaredo

-Tip: If I could turn back time, I would have stayed in Toblach/Dobbiaco and visit several places, incl.
+Tip: If I could turn back time, I would have stayed in Toblach/Dobbiaco and visited several places, incl.
 The Tre Cime di Laveredo, from here.
 Click here for the best hotel rates in Dobbiaco.

 Lake Maggiore is one of the biggest lakes, though it is split between Switzerland and Italy.
 Given its size and the numerous towns along its shores, the activities are endless.
 Whether you hike, bike, or stroll along the lake – or even hop into the water or love water sports – you will not get bored at Lago Maggiore.